skelterjohn/bsonrpc/README.md

 bsonrpc
 =======

-Equivalent of net/rpc/jsonrpc, except with bson
+Implementation for net/rpc/jsonrpc, with bson